intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 in a protocol.
 Using tools like TLS ensures that only authorized participants are able to influence whether a new protocol feature is used.

-Data that is exchanged under encryption cannot be seen by middleboxes, excluding them from participating in that part of the protocol.
-Similarly, data that is exchanged with integrity protection cannot be modified without being detected and discarded.
+Permitting fewer protocol participants reduces the number of implementations that can prevent a new mechanism from being deployed.
+As recommended in
+{{?PATH-SIGNALS=I-D.iab-path-signals}}, use of encryption and integrity protection can be used to limit participation.

-The QUIC protocol {{?QUIC=I-D.ietf-quic-transport}} adopts both encryption and integrity protection.
+For example, the QUIC protocol {{?QUIC=I-D.ietf-quic-transport}} adopts both encryption and integrity protection.
 Encryption is used to carefully control what information is exposed to middleboxes.
 For those fields that are not encrypted, QUIC uses integrity protection to prevent modification.

 ## Visibility of Faults